COVID-19 Guidance

 If you have COVID-19 and your symptoms get worse or you need urgent medical care, call your local healthcare provider or Healthline on 0800 358 5453.
 For further info: Unite against COVID-19.

-A bivalent Covid-19 vaccine has replaced the existing Pfizer COVID-19 vaccine for boosters.
 If you’ve had COVID-19 it’s recommended to wait 6 months after testing positive before getting a booster.

 Book through Book My Vaccine on 0800 28 29 26, or via your primary care provider.
 People aged 30 or over, or those at higher risk of severe illness, are also eligible for an additional booster, regardless of how many they’ve had previously.